mcclure/magus-tutorial/index.md

             At the top of the window there's a dropdown menu.
 It should automatically have set itself to "STM32 STLink".
 If it doesn't say something about STLink, click the menu and try to select your STLink device.

             Under that there's a little box for the "target driver".
 It probably says "WinUSB" to start off.
 There's two little bitty buttons next to it with up and down arrows.
 Click the down arrow until the box says "libusbK". ("WinUSB" will **also** probably work, but libusbK is what I used.
-What I'm told is libusbK works with more different kinds of unusual configurations, and the knockoff programmers are potentially unusual.)
+What I'm told is libusbK works more often for unusual devices such as cheap knockoffs.)

             Now click the "Install Driver" button.

             ![Zadig screenshot](zadig.png)

-            Once it says the driver is installed, close Zadig and try make info again.
+            Once it says the driver is installed, close Zadig and try "make info" again.

             (Want to understand this step?
 Read the [OpenOCD Windows README](http://openocd.org/doc-release/README.Windows).)